solangegueiros/rsk-tutorials/en/frontend/frontend-web3-local.md

----
-layout: rsk
-title: Create a frontend for smart contracts using web3 connected to a local node
+# Create a frontend for smart contracts using web3 connected to a local node

-tags: tutorial, rsk, frontend, web3
-description: "How to create a frontend for smart contracts using web3.js directly connected to a local node."
+How to create a frontend for smart contracts using web3.js directly connected to a local node.
----

 In this tutorial I will show you step by step how to create a front end to interact with a smart contract deployed at RSK local network, using only Javascript and HTML.